 Trump prepares for aggressive push of Day 1 executive actions

-By Kevin Liptak, Priscilla Alvarez, Jeff Zeleny, Alayna Treene and Kayla Tausche, CNN
+By Kevin Liptak, Priscilla Alvarez, Jeff Zeleny, Alayna Treene, Kayla Tausche and Phil Mattingly, CNN

 (CNN) — At noon Monday, a new Donald Trump era begins.